 If your car will be exposed to extreme winter conditions, the best protective coating is a paint sealant (synthetic wax).
 Unlike carnauba wax products, an paint sealant is better equipped to shield against water and road salts.

 Your car is more likely to be scratched during winter due to all of the potential debris on the road.
 As moisture penetrates deep scratches and chips in your car’s paint and repeatedly freezes and thaws, it weakens and eventually cracks surrounding paint.
 This allows oxidation to rapidly set in.

 Winter is also hard on leather interiors.
-Cold, dry air pulls the moisture from leather, so it’s important to treat leather prior to the onset of freezing temperatures.
-Once the daytime temperature dips below 50 degrees (Fahrenheit), the leather will not accept conditioners.
-Although the surface will look good, you have not provided moisture to the hide.
+Cold, dry air pulls the moisture from leather.
+It’s important to treat leather prior to the onset of freezing temperatures.
+Once daytime temps dip below 50 degrees (Fahrenheit), the leather won’t accept conditioners.
+Although the surface will look good, you haven’t provided moisture to the hide.

 Your car’s tires have a tough job in the winter, too.
 Liberal use of a high quality tire dressing keeps tires looking good during the harshest weather and provides a barrier to the elements and to ozone that can cause rubber to deteriorate.

 Although not recommended for your exterior painted surfaces (it makes body shop repairs difficult), silicone is an excellent protectant for your engine, wheel wells, and the under side of your car.
 It’s best to start this practice before the really cold weather hits.

 Dry the wheels with a clean terrycloth towel.
 Protect with a high quality paste wax or paint sealant.
-Complete the job by treating the tires (front and back) with a liberal application of tire dressing.
-Allow the tire dressing to soak in for 5 to 10 minutes before wiping off the excess.
+Also, treat your tires (front and back) with a liberal application of tire dressing.
+Allow it to soak in for 5 to 10 minutes before wiping off the excess.

-Other parts of your car2s exterior such as the bumpers, trim and rubber door seals need extra protection when the mercury drops, too.
+Other parts of your car’s exterior such as the bumpers, trim and rubber door seals need extra protection when the mercury drops, too.
 These materials are affected by extreme temperatures and the sun’s ultraviolet (UV) radiation.

 If you drive a convertible in cold winter weather, don’t forget to clean and protect your canvas top.
-If water penetrates your top, then freezes, your top will be prone to severe damage.
+If water penetrates your top, then freezes, it will be prone to severe damage.
 Your top must be thoroughly seal (waterproofed) before you take it out in the cold, wet winter weather.

-If your car is more than 6 years old, think about replacing the battery.
-Every January, there comes an especially brutal sub-zero morning that drains the last bit of power from weak car batteries.
+If your car is more than 6 years old, consider replacing the battery.
+Brutal sub-zero mornings can drain the last bit of power from weak car batteries.
 Even if your battery is relatively new, you should inspect it before winter arrives.